zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/hybrid-search.md

 sidebar_label: "Hybrid Search"
 beta: FALSE
 notebook: FALSE
 description: "Hybrid Search refers to a search method that conducts multiple ANN searches simultaneously, reranks multiple sets of results from these ANN searches, and ultimately returns a single set of results.
 Using Hybrid Search can enhance the search accuracy.
-Zilliz supports conducting Hybrid Search on a collection with multiple vector fields. | BYOC"
+Zilliz Cloud supports conducting Hybrid Search on a collection with multiple vector fields. | BYOC"
 type: origin
 token: WTsmwWdgOiKnwpkdZdScp093njh
 sidebar_position: 5